-The change in ARL0 versus the change in ARL1

-The following tables present the change in ARL0 as opposed to the change in ARL1 according to sample size, for the 12 sensitivity tests that were conducted.
-The change was calculated according to the difference between ARL values for unrounded data and ARL values for rounded data.
-For ARL0, a positive difference indicates diminished control chart performances, as there are fewer samples between false alarms when the data is rounded, whereas a negative difference indicates improved control chart performances.
-For ARL1, on the other hand, a positive difference indicates improved control chart performances, as it takes fewer samples to identify that the process is effectively no longer statistically controlled, compared to when the data is unrounded.
-Conversely, a negative difference in ARL1 values signifies a decline in the control chart’s performances, as it takes more samples to recognize that the process is effectively no longer statistically controlled when the data is rounded.

-[Table 2 near here]

-The following table presents the results for round-off level 0.42 and three sample sizes: 7, 15 and 25.

-[Table 3 near here]

-As can be seen, the change in ARL0 is considerable and only goes in one direction: there will be more false alarms in the monitoring process when the data is rounded.
-On the other hand, the change in ARL1 is smaller and can go in both directions (especially noticeable for n=25).
-When the deviation from the mean is very small (k = ± 0.1, 0.3), there is an improvement in the chart’s performances, meaning the deviation will be discovered sooner.
-However, in these cases too, the change is small compared to the change in ARL0.

 Analysis at the level of a single sample using a simulation

 In the previous section we presented general comparisons.
 In the current section we present comparisons at the level of a single sample.
 The goal of the simulation is to compare the percent of samples in which the outcome of the monitoring process is identical for unrounded and rounded data, versus the percent of samples for which the results of the monitoring process for unrounded data would be the opposite of those for rounded data.
-In other words, our aim is to address cases where the sample mean is within the control limits when the data is unrounded, but falls outside the control limits when the data is rounded and vice versa.
+In other words, we aim to address cases where the sample mean is within the control limits when the data is unrounded, but falls outside the control limits when the data is rounded and vice versa.

-[Table 4 near here]
+[Table 2 near here]

 States oo and ii represent cases where the round-off error has no impact (i.e. an identical result).
 State io represents cases where when the data is unrounded the sample mean is inside the control limits (i) and when the data is rounded the sample mean is outside the control limits (o).
-Under H0, this situation indicates an increase in alpha (diminished performances of the control chart) when the data is rounded.
-Under H1, this situation improves the performances of the control chart when the data is rounded, meaning it reduces beta.
+In an in-control process, this situation indicates an increase in alpha (diminished performances of the control chart) when the data is rounded.
+In an out-of-control process, this situation improves the performances of the control chart when the data is rounded, meaning it reduces beta.

 The oi state represents cases where the sample mean is outside the control limits when the data is unrounded and inside the control limits when the data is rounded.
-Under H0, this situation indicates a decrease in alpha (i.e., improved performances of the control chart) when the data is rounded.
-Under H1, this situation indicates diminished performances of the control chart when the data is rounded, meaning it increases beta.
+In an in-control process, this situation indicates a decrease in alpha (i.e., improved performances of the control chart) when the data is rounded.
+In an out-of-control process, this situation indicates diminished performances of the control chart when the data is rounded, meaning it increases beta.